beingfluid/IntegrateNow/Chapter3_RESTAPIExplorer.md

 ### API Documentation Best Practices

-&nbsp;&nbsp;&nbsp;&nbsp;I would like to name few best practices that makes API documentation great :
+&nbsp;&nbsp;&nbsp;&nbsp;Sometimes, you can see the documentions where the APIs are fully documented, but it is still terribly confusing.
+I would like to name few best practices that makes API documentation great :

 - A good documentation is consistent with universally accepted naming conventions and terminologies.
 - It uses a language that is simple and easily understandable by users.